 There are a huge range of wood products on the market to choose from.
 If you want to change the colour of the shed, a wood paint or wood stain is most suitable for you.
 While these products are primarily designed for aesthetic purposes and do not offer complete waterproof protection, applying any treatment will help provide some level of protection to the timber.
 For a solid, opaque finish use a wood paint, and to colour the wood while maintaining the grain, use a wood stain.

 If you want do not want to change the appearance of the shed to maintain the natural beauty of the timber, a clear wood oil or wood waterproofing product is suitable.
-While a wood oil nourishes the wood, a wood waterproofer adds water repellent protection to the timber to prevent water absorption and reduce rotting, discolouration and organic growth.
+While a wood oil nourishes the wood, a wood waterproofer adds water repellent protection to the timber to limit water absorption and reduce rotting, discolouration and organic growth.

 No matter what waterproofing treatment you use, it is of paramount importance that it is breathable.
 Breathability refers to how much water vapour can pass through a coating or treatment.
 The more breathable the product, the more water vapour can pass through.
 If moisture cannot pass through a coating, water becomes trapped underneath in the wood and continues to build.
 Eventually, it causes the wood to become saturated with moisture, causing the wood to begin to rot and eventually leading to the coating peeling and blistering when the moisture pushes through it.
 Ensure the product you use is 'highly breathable' and has an SD value of below 1.

-When wood waterproofers refer to themselves as 'sealers' this is because they are designed to seal the wood completely, creating an impermeable film on the surface of the wood that prevents water absorption but can also negatively impact the breathability of wood.
+When wood waterproofers refer to themselves as 'sealers' this is because they are designed to seal the wood completely, creating an impermeable film on the surface of the wood that reduces water absorption but can also negatively impact the breathability of wood.
 For this reason, we developed Emperor Exterior Wood Waterproofer which instead of forming a film on the surface, chemically bonds to the wood and lines to pores of the timber instead of sealing these pores.
 This means that water in the form of rainfall is too large to pass through the pores, causing it to repel off the surface, while water vapour as a gas is small enough to freely pass through the waterproofer.

 Emperor Exterior Wood Waterproofer provides the wood with water repellent properties rather than creating a water repellent surface on the wood.
 As there is no film to be weathered, the treatment has ultra-durability, as shown in independent testing.
 In a 25 year accelerated weathering test, there were no signs of change in appearance or performance of the product in harsh weather conditions, demonstrating a minimum performance in any weather conditions for 25 years.